Directory | Explanation | Site Map

 Podles gives extensive discussion to what is "masculine" versus what is merely "male."
 God in the Bible is masculine, not male, and he sets up a patriarchal system among Jews in order to exemplify his character "in which fathers care for their families and find their emotional centers in their offspring."

 The danger for the church is that when males are feminized, they tend toward nihilism, promiscuity, and alienation from their children.
 This undermines and will ultimately, if not reversed, destroy the Church.
 The safe, feminine world is attractive to many men.
 But it diverts them from accepting "the task of being masculine.
 Males must be trained to struggle, suffer, and die so that the life of the community can go on.
-This self-sacrifice is a form self-transcendence."
+This self-sacrifice is a form self-cendence."

 All of this is in contrast to biblical Hebraic Faith (biblical Judaism), in which strong and caring patriarchs led the people of God.